LuiisFernando/authority-test/README.md

 1. Create a new file with name ```.env``` with same informations as ```.env.example``` and input informations needed to connect with database.

-2. Create a new database and tables to run the prorgam, the file createDbAndTables.sql have the queries.
+2. Create a new database and tables to run the program, the file createDbAndTables.sql have the queries.

 3. install dependencies with ```npm install``` or  ```yarn```